Readify/GitViz/README.md

 GitViz
 ======

-> GitViz now runs as a self-containeed .NET Core 3.1 application
+> GitViz is now available as a .NET Core 3.1 application

 ### Type commands.
 See their effect in real time.
 Perfect rendering for presentations.

-Among all things we do at Readify (now [Telstra Purple](https://purple.telstra.com)) to help people build better software, we people about Git.
+Among all things we do at Readify (now [Telstra Purple](https://purple.telstra.com)) to help people build better software, we teach people about Git.

 For newbies, the concept of commit graphs, references, branches and merges can be a bit hard to visualize.